Hello. My name is Ann Macdonald.

 - think globally, and act locally

-- continuously learn about our human impact on our earth
+- continuously learn more about our human impact on our earth

-- strive to create products that support greener, more sustainable choices
+- strive to create products that support greener, more sustainable living

-- strive for a kinder, more caring and fairer world.
+- strive for a kinder, more caring and fairer society.

 My raison d’être*

-I want my work to bring pleasure and satisfaction to people who long to make things better for planet A.
+I feel passionately that I can design and write about things that could make a difference.
+I want my work to bring pleasure and awareness to all who long to make things better for planet A.

 Your FREE habit calendar

-This any-time-of-the-year habit calendar is for you if you want to change the small things in your life that will make a world of difference to you and planet A.
+This any-time-of-the-year habit calendar is for changing the small things in life that will make a world of difference to you and planet A.

 to my monthly newsletter